top of page

 Close-up view of an aesthetic clinic's treatment room

-The Role of Filler Types
+The Importance of Filler Types

 One of the key factors in filler migration is the type of filler used.
 There are several types of fillers available, and each one has different properties.
 For example: